Looking to help you kids expand their drawing skills? These cute animal drawings for kids are fun for children of all ages!

 Here is a fun fact about why they’re pink!
 It’s because of their limited diet of reddish-pink foods.
 Draw a fancy two, with a little more arch at the bottom to begin the flamingo neck and back.

-Mirror the two shape drawn previously, but round out away from the rest of the animal when coming to its chest and underbelly.
+Mirror the two shapes drawn previously, but round out away from the rest of the animal when coming to its chest and underbelly.

 You could suggest a different shape or horizontal lines for our younger drawers.
 But only if they have issues with the form and feel frustrated or see what they create on the page.